 My 2012 Session 1 Claymakers "Pottery for Geeks" class mostly eagerly took on the redesign of the Pythagorean cup.
-I made a simplified test model, based on this image from Wikipedia:
+I made a simplified test model, based on images from Wikipedia:

 A hole at the base of the central cap allows the cap to fill as the cup fills.
 Once the liquid reaches the top edge of the inner pipe, it flows down through the center of the cup.
 Because of the cap, the outflowing liquid can only be replaced by more liquid, not by air, and the entire contents of the cup siphon out.